Joseph Handel Cutler

 In 1942 Bruce joined the 2/7th Battalion in New Guinea until February 1946, where he returned to run the family firm until his retirement in 1976.
 During this time he served as the President of the Master Tailor’s Association and led a prosperous business venture.

 At the Cutler family’s centenary party in 1984, Bruce was asked why J.H.
 Cutler had survived four generations when many family businesses fold in the third.
-The secret, he answered, was that the retiring generation left the bespoke shirts business alone, totally.
+The secret, he answered, was that the retiring generation left the bespoke tailoring business alone, totally.
 Secondly, he said, each succeeding generation had a genuine passion for the business.

 John Handel Lawson Cutler